dresnite/npcdialog/README.md

 }
 ```

-Then you have to spawn or get the object of the entity you want to have the dialog form (it can't be a player!).
+Then you have to spawn or get the object of the entity you want to have the dialog form.
 For
 this example, I will spawn a zombie using PocketMine built-in methods.

  ```php